franko/lhelper/README.md

 # Little Library Helper

-An simple utility to help you install C/C++ libraries on Windows and on Linux.
-On Windows works with MinGW only.
+An simple utility to help you install C and C++ libraries on Windows, using MSYS2 and on Linux.

 It helps to simplify the develoment by creating separate environments each containing a collection of libraries compiled using specific a compiler and specific compiler's flags.